Ecological Futures: Science, Culture and Media

 By the end of the module, students should be able to:

-- Understand theory and practice of ecological thinking
+- Understand a diversity of theories and practices of ecological thinking

 - Critically appraise ecological responses to environmental issues

-- Connect theories of ecology to concrete social, disciplinary, and professional contexts
+- Apply theories of ecology to concrete social, disciplinary, and professional contexts

 - Identify innovation in ecological approaches and their significance for understanding emerging environmental challenges